 22. University of Maryland – Cybersecurity Specialization

 University of Maryland’s Cybersecurity Specialization course is one of the school’s several free security courses online.
-In this course, students learn about the intersection of user interface, privacy, and cybersecurity.
+In this course, students learn about the intersection of the user interface, privacy, and cybersecurity.
 They also explore the fundamentals of the creation of secure systems, how these systems play a role in protecting valuable digital information.

-This course puts a heavy focus on real world application.
+This course puts a heavy focus on real-world application.
 While students learn theory, they also learn how to take practical skills and use them at work.
 43% of students were able to begin a new career path after completing this specialization, utilizing the skills they learned to help them advance in their field.

 Useful Fact: 85% of students who attend the University of Maryland for a degree program graduate, a hallmark of the school’s strong student support network.

 23. University of Maryland – Usable Security

 The Usable Security course at the University of Maryland is one of the many free online security courses offered to students around the world.
 Often, security systems only focus on how to protect the system, with little focus on how the security changes affect the user.
 In this course, students learn how to design secure systems in a way that also improves usability.
 This helps improve human performance while also improving the overall security of a system.

 The University of Maryland is one of the best research institutions in the country.
 Additionally, it is heralded in the world of technology for its advances in innovation.
 Students in the course gain access to world-class faculty who are there to answer their questions online.
 This fully online course provides students with an unmatched education in how to create systems that make sense not just for companies that want t keep their data safe – but for users as well.